mathworks/matlab-azure-devops-extension/overview.md

 1. Set the token as a secret variable.
 For more information about secret variables, see [Set secret variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 2. Map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in each of the **Run MATLAB Build**, **Run MATLAB Tests**, and **Run MATLAB Command** tasks of your YAML pipeline.

-For example, author a pipeline that runs the tests in your private project by using the latest release of MATLAB on a self-hosted UNIX agent:
+For example, define a pipeline that runs the tests in your private project by using the latest release of MATLAB on a self-hosted UNIX agent:
-- To install the latest release of MATLAB on the self-hosted agent, specify the **Install MATLAB** task in your pipeline.
+- To install the latest release of MATLAB on the self-hosted UNIX agent, specify the **Install MATLAB** task in your pipeline.
 (The agent must include all the dependencies required to run MATLAB.)
 - To run the tests, specify the **Run MATLAB Tests** task.
 License MATLAB to run the tests by mapping a secret variable to the `MLM_LICENSE_TOKEN` environment variable in the task.
 In this example, `myToken` is the name of the secret variable that holds the batch licensing token.

 ```YAML